Skip to Main Content

 The Medical School does have its own preferred style called Harvard (Warwick WMS).
 You can find this style and other examples of Harvard on our Referencing pages

-Referencing software allows you to manage references, insert citations and create a bibliography, in your referencing style.
-It can be useful for students writing dissertations and theses, as a way of storing references as you find them.
-However, it does not guarantee to produce a full accurate bibliography or reference list, so you need to build in time to check what it is creating!
+Referencing software allows you to manage references, insert citations and create a bibliography in your required referencing style.
+It can be useful for students writing dissertations and theses, and provides a way of storing references as you find them.
+Always plan to double check and edit the reference list or bibliography that the software produces as it is often inaccurate and minor errors of punctuation can cause significant formatting errors.

 EndNote

-EndNote is the referencing software available from Warwick IT Services, and is supported by Warwick Library.
-Please see our EndNote webpages for further information.
+EndNote is the referencing software available from the university.
+It can be downloaded here.
+Please see our EndNote webpages for further information, and book onto an EndNote workshop via Moodle or SkillsForge.